 Established on May 31, 2016, Financial Blockchain Shenzhen Consortium now has over 100 members in their consortium.
 As you can see by the name, they focus mainly on financial industries.
 And so, all of their members consist of financial information services companies and institutions.

 More so, FISCO already has projects in equity, credit, insurance, cloud service, loyalty points system, digital assets, and many more.
 However, the platform is actually open-source.
 China is starting to catch up in the blockchain niche, and FISCO happens to be the result of that.
 So, this is another blockchain for insurance consortium.

 Global Shipping Business Network

 Global Shipping Business Network formed a group of nine terminal operators and ocean carriers.
-After that, they launched their open platform based on blockchain.
+After that, they launched their open platform based on Blockchain.
 In reality, CargoSmart is the first to initiate this consortium.

 At present they have –